Ontario Junior C Lacrosse League: History

 There was controversy during the 2015 season involving the Six Nations Warriors, who finished with 16 wins and no losses to close out the regular season.
 It was soon brought to the attention of the Ontario Lacrosse Association that the Warriors had multiple roster violations.
 In turn, the Warriors forfeited 13 of their wins and dropped from first place in the West Division to seventh.
 The Warriors would sweep the first two rounds of the playoffs and would not lose a game on the floor until Game 3 of the West Division Finals against the Fergus Thistles.
-In the 2015 Meredith Cup Finals, the Six Nations Warriors would fall to the Lakers, who swept the series in three games (10-7, 10-3, 9-4).
+In the 2015 Meredith Cup Finals, the Six Nations Warriors would fall to the Lakers, who swept the series in three games (10–7, 10–3, 9–4).

 2016 would see a shift in power in the West Division.
-The 2015 West champion Warriors dropped to third in the regular season standings while Wilmot Wild and the Fergus Thistles tied for top spot with identical 14-2 records.
+The 2015 West champion Warriors dropped to third in the regular season standings while Wilmot Wild and the Fergus Thistles tied for top spot with identical 14–2 records.
 Both clubs would coast through the first two rounds of the postseason before meeting up in the West finals for the first time.
-The Wild would get the better of the Thistles by sweeping the series 3-0 en route to their first ever Meredith Cup Finals appearance.
+The Wild would get the better of the Thistles by sweeping the series 3–0 en route to their first-ever Meredith Cup Finals appearance.

 Since 2014, the East division has been dominated by the play of the Peterborough Lakers and the Clarington Shamrox.
 They faced off in the East finals in 2015 and again in 2016.
-In what will go down as one of the most tightly contested playoff series in league history, the Shamrox would eventually eke out a 4-3 win in Game 5 in front of a packed Garnett B. Rickard Arena in Clarington.
-Clarington went on to sweep the Wild 4-0 despite some close contests.
+In what will go down as one of the most tightly contested playoff series in league history, the Shamrox would eventually eke out a 4–3 win in Game 5 in front of a packed Garnett B. Rickard Arena in Clarington.
+Clarington went on to sweep the Wild 4–0 despite some close contests.
 It was their fourth Meredith Cup in seven years.
 The Shelburne Vets, one of the original five teams from the league reboot, would play their last game in 2016.

+An operating agreement between the OLA and the FCQ in 2018 added two teams to the OJCLL.
+The North Shore Kodiaks and South Shore Centurions, members of the FCQ from the Montreal area, became the first members of an OLA Junior league from a different province.